OpenITI/documentation/index.md

 EditPad Pro is a powerful text editor with good support for right-to-left text and large files.

+#### EditPad Pro installation on Windows
 The free (trial) version of the software can be downloaded here:
 [download.jgsoft.com/editpad/SetupEditPadProDemo.exe](http://download.jgsoft.com/editpad/SetupEditPadProDemo.exe)
 .
 The trial version is fully functional for the needs of working with OpenITI texts.

+#### EditPad Pro installation on Mac

-NB: EditPad Pro works on Windows only.
+EditPad Pro works on Windows only.
 If you use a Mac or Linux computer, you can still run the program using an emulator software like Wine ([winehq.org/](https://www.winehq.org/)), which makes it possible to use Windows programs on Mac and Linux.
 For